 - Consider the LDPE (Living Donor Paired Exchange) registry

 - Financially Support the Kidney Foundation of Canada

-- The Kidney Foundation has raised more than $100 million to support life-saving kidney research across Canada.
+- The Kidney Foundation of Canada has raised more than $100 million to support life-saving kidney research across Canada.

 - Volunteer for the Kidney Foundation: